kora-projects/kora-docs/mkdocs/docs/en/documentation/junit5.md

     }
     ```

-In tests, you can create a graph extending the main application and use it within tests.
+In tests, you can create a separate test `@KoraApp` that extends the main application and use that graph.
+For this scenario, the generated submodule of the main application is required: without it, the test application cannot inherit and connect the main graph components.

 ===! ":fontawesome-brands-java: `Java`"

-    In order to do this, first of all you need to enable the option
-    to create a sub-module of the main application in `build.gradle`:
+    First, enable the parameter that creates a submodule of the main application in `build.gradle`:

     ```groovy
     compileJava {